TejasMore477/Auth-Image-API/README.md

 ## API Testing
 Use Postman to test the endpoints.
 Screenshots of testing are available in the repo.

+## REMINDER ⚠
+Don't forget to add a gitIgnore file to hide your .env file from git.

 ## Contributing
 Feel free to fork and contribute!
 Proper commit messages and structured code make it easy for beginners to understand.